Modeling the Influence of Environment and Intervention on Cholera in Haiti: Discussion

-Using these models we were able to assess, to some degree, the relative effectiveness of the recent vaccination program in Artibonite and Ouest.
-The discrepancy between the apparent effectiveness of vaccination in the two regions is perhaps not that puzzling when one considers the number vaccinated relative to the size of at risk population.
-In Artibonite about 41 thousand people and in Ouest about 47 thousand people received both doses of the vaccine.
-However, our model suggests that in Artibonite the at risk population by 6-May was about 61 thousand whereas in Ouest it was still over 428 thousand, seven times the number in Artibonite.
-Thus in Artibonite $67\%$ of the most at risk population apparently received the vaccine, while in Ouest only $11\%$ did.
-Further, in both regions 100 people receiving vaccination does not mean 100 people protected.
-The vaccine is about $75\%$ effective,and only $21\%$ of people who are infected with cholera show symptoms, $0.75 \times 0.21 = 0.1575$.
-So as a rough calculation we might expect $0.1575 \times 41,000 = 6457.5$ in Artibonite, and $0.1575 \times 47,000 = 7402.5$ people in Ouest protected directly.
-Any additional protection would be due to the reduction in environmental loading of cholera bacteria and the force of infection.
-Although ultimately more people will be protected in Ouest any of the secondary effects of vaccination will probably be lost due to dilution of the vaccinated group.
+Using these models, we were able to do a basic assessment of the relative effectiveness of the recent vaccination program in Artibonite and Ouest.
+The discrepancy between the apparent effectiveness of vaccination in the two regions is perhaps not that puzzling when one considers the number vaccinated relative to the size of the at-risk population.
+In Artibonite, about 41,000 people and in Ouest about 47,000 people received both doses of the vaccine.
+However, our model suggests that in Artibonite, the at-risk population by May 6 was about 65,600, 59,400 of which were in the core population.
+In Ouest, the at-risk population was still over 379,000 with 295,000 in the core, almost five times the number in Artibonite.
+In addition, there were approximately 578 asymptomatic core cases in Artibonite and 3439 in Ouest, all of whom would have been eligible to receive the vaccine.
+Thus, in Artibonite, $69\%$ (40,799) of the most at-risk population apparently received the vaccine, while in Ouest, only $16\%$ (46,974) did.
+Further, in both regions, 100 people receiving vaccination does not mean 100 people protected.
+The vaccine was about $68\%$ effective in Artibonite and about $70\%$ effective in Ouest.
+Therefore, as a rough calculation, we might expect $0.68\times40,799\approx27,539$ in Artibonite and $0.70\times46,974\approx 32,882$ people in Ouest protected directly.